oweise/k8s-hello/README.md

 In your command line change to the subdir "terraform" of this repository.
 Then execute

 ```
-terraform apply --var-file=<your-aws-credentials-file>
+terraform apply -var-file=<your-aws-credentials-file>
 ```
 Terraform will first check what resources to create, then list them to you.
 To actually start deploying type "yes" and hit enter.

 After quite some time (several minutes) of work your Kubernetes Cluster should be up and running.

 **NOTE:** The cluster will be created in AWS region "eu-west-1" (Ireland).
-To change this you could provide a var "region" with your preferred region identifier via command line parameter "--var 'regionÜ=<your-identifier>'".
+To change this you could provide a var "region" with your preferred region identifier via command line parameter "--var 'region=<your-identifier>'".
 But You will need to also use that region further down this setup.

 ### Connect to Kubernetes Cluster via kubectl